classroomtechtools/virtualgs/README.md

 - Simple mocks for `PropertyServices`, `CacheService`, and `Logger` built-in
 - Debug appscript files Chrome Dev Tools, using the `debugger` keyword
 - `console.log` supported
-- Traceback errors point to where the troublesome code is
+- Tracebacks that occur when executing appscripts code provide full context to where the troublesome code is, even for syntax errors
 - Compatible with clasp
 - Compatible with ava for asyncronous tests (while virtualized code remains syncronous)
 - Compatible with mockers such as sinon